lunoxdev/OSCP-Preparation-Guide/README.md

 # OSCP-Preparation-Guide
-My guide to prepare for OSCP certification.
+My guide to prepare for OSCP certification based on Offensive Pentesting TryHackMe Guide.